jdcloudcom/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-APIGroup/Create-Domain.md

 * The independent domain name is analyzed to secondary domain name of this group by CNAME and then associate.
 Analyze and then associate, otherwise impossible to be associated.

-* One domain name can only be associated to one group.
+* One domain can be associated with multiple groups.
+You can distinguish different API groups according to group path prefixes.

-* Each group supports to associate 5 domains at most.
-For increase, please apply via work order.
+* Each group can support association of 5 customized domains at most.
+If you need to add domains, please open a ticket for application and provide domain and certificate information, via which we can help you complete the customized domain processes.

 * The domain name can be associated successfully only after recorded.

-* The customized domain names support online environment only, other environments (test, pre-publish) not.
+* The customized domain only supports on-line public network domain rather than other cases.